-That TED and P. SIMON attempting to designate SIMON,were beneficiaries of the “lost” trust and therefore y would be b of two fifths of the Policy proceeds or proof other than their beliefs
+That TED and P. SIMON are attempting to designate new beneficiaries after SIMON has passed, claiming that they “believe” they were beneficiaries of the “lost” trust and therefore they would be beneficiaries of two fifths of the Policy(ies) proceeds but providing no evidence or proof of such claims other than their beliefs.

+That TED, P. SIMON, D. SIMON and A. SIMON are all career life insurance professionals with extensive trust knowledge and legal knowledge.

-That Tedallegedly fiduciary sSHIRLEY and SIMONfully and in this lawsuit his fiduciary claims are imagined and undocumented.
+That TED is allegedly misusing his “alleged” fiduciary powers in the estates of SHIRLEY and SIMON, fully described in the Petitions 1-7 and in this Lawsuit where his fiduciary claims are imagined and undocumented.

-That Tednow in this lawsuit SIMON based on his belief that he was “trustee” of the “lost” trust and on his own belief a “beneficiary” and where TED has no fiduciary capacities whatsoever in the estate of SIMON or through any trusts of SIMON that are not “lost.”
+That TED now makes efforts in this Lawsuit to assume fiduciary powers in handling assets of SIMON’s estate, based on his belief that he was “trustee” of the lost trust and on his own belief a “beneficiary” and where TED has no fiduciary capacities whatsoever in the estate of SIMON or through any trusts of SIMON that are not “lost.”
+That supporting TED’s beliefs and the actions taken based on those beliefs in effort to convert the Policy(ies) proceeds are P. SIMON, IANTONI and FRIEDSTEIN, all who stand to gain from such insurance beneficiary and trust scheme.

-That TED’s filing of this lawsuit as an imagined fiduciary of a “lost” trust is convert(ies) for the benefit of TED and P. SIMON, the b of the Policy(ies)the beneficiaries of the estate of SIMON, Heritage, RALIC and Jackson is an attempt to efcSPALLINATESCHERP.
-SIMONSIMONSIMONTed and on information and belief have worked together, with IANTONI and FRIEDSTEIN to secret this lawsuit from ELIOT.
+That TED’s filing of this Lawsuit as an imagined fiduciary of a “lost” trust is an attempt to convert benefits of the Policy(ies) for the benefit of TED and P. SIMON, by deceiving the beneficiaries of the Policy(ies), the beneficiaries of the estate of SIMON, deceiving insurance companies Heritage, RALIC and Jackson are all an attempt to perpetrate a fraud on, this Court, the Probate Court, the true and proper beneficiaries of the estate of SIMON, the beneficiaries of the Policy(ies) and the beneficiaries of the trusts of SIMON.

+That TSPA, SPALLINA, TESCHER, SLF, P. SIMON, D. SIMON, A. SIMON and TED have filed this Lawsuit without proper notice to all of the potential beneficiaries and on information and belief have worked together, with IANTONI and FRIEDSTEIN, to secret this Lawsuit from ELIOT and his children’s former counsel.

-That IANTONI and FRIEDSTEIN are also alleged in TED’s Answer to Jackson’s Counter Complaint to be part of “4/5” of SIMON’s children (TED, P. SIMON, IANTONI & FRIEDSTEIN) who are in agreement with the payout to the proposed beneficiary of this Lawsuit.
+That IANTONI and FRIEDSTEIN are also alleged in TED’s Answer to Jackson’s Counter Complaint to be part of “4/5” of SIMON’s children (TED, P. SIMON, IANTONI & FRIEDSTEIN) who are in agreement with the payout to the proposed beneficiary of this Lawsuit and have conspired together to convert the Policy(ies) proceeds.

-That the “4/5” of SIMON’s children in agreement of the beneficiaries of the Policy(ies) includes themselves personally and is to the detriment of their own children who are alleged beneficiaries of the estate and who would allegedly be entitled to the Policy proceeds if the estate where determined to be the beneficiary
+That the “4/5” of SIMON’s children in agreement of the beneficiaries of the Policy(ies) includes themselves personally and is to the detriment of their own children who are alleged beneficiaries of the estate, where they are trustees to their children who would allegedly be entitled to the Policy(ies) proceeds if the estate where determined to be the beneficiary.

-That Tedsnumerous this with various parties.
-Ted“Simon Bernstein Irrevocable” and electing himself as a beneficiary.
+That TED has numerous conflicts of interest in acting in legal and fiduciary capacities in this Lawsuit with various parties.
+TED would be getting benefits directly to himself while acting as the “alleged” Trustee of the missing “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” and electing himself as a beneficiary to convert the funds, while also simultaneously acting as a trustee for his children beneficiaries of the estate of Simon and Shirley, where the children would get the Policy(ies) proceeds if they flowed through to the estate versus the insurance fraud beneficiary and trust scheme.